CX-Box/cxbox-doc/docs/widget/fields/field/pickList/pickList.md

 `PickList` is a component that allows to select a value from Popup list of entities

+Use if:

+1) Users need to open the detail view for a related entity instance.

+2) The field value is a reference to an entity instance.

 ## Basics
 ### How does it look?